adn-tm/camaro/README.md

     * Scale well with multi-core processor by use of `worker_threads` pool (Node >= 12).

 * Pretty print XML.

+* Date, time, datetime reformat are supported
+  * Use datetime(XPATH), time:(XPATH) or date(XPATH) sentences in template for getting ISO 8601 datetime representation

 ## 🔥 Benchmark